aspose-email/Aspose.Email-Documentation/en/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/splitting-and-merging-pst-files/_index.md

 ---

-Aspose.Email API provides the capability to split a single PST file into multiple PST files of desired file size.
+Aspose.Email API provides the capability to split a single PST file into multiple PST files of the desired file size.
 It can also merge multiple PST files into a single PST file.
 Both the splitting and merging of PSTs operations can be tracked by adding events to these operations.

 {{% alert %}}
 **Try it out!**